WORLD LITERATURE I (ENG 251)

 You will then select a Greek play from the textbook to read and respond to.

-Finally, you will read short selections from two first century BCE epics, Roman Virgil's Aeneid and selections from one of two Indian epics: The Bhagavad-Gita or The Ramayana.
-These epics deals with important religious and ethical questions about love, war, destiny, the nature of divinity and the nature of the universe.
+Finally, you will read selections from two first century BCE epics, Roman Virgil's Aeneid and one of two Indian epics: The Bhagavad-Gita or The Ramayana.
+These epics all deal with important religious and ethical questions about love, war, destiny, the nature of divinity and the nature of the universe.

 TASK 1.Read the Homer Study Guide, which will give you background information on the Troy Cycle and Homer's epics, the Iliad and the Odyssey.